 This course will be of benefit to anyone working in a GMP regulated environment on a global or domestic scale, having responsibility for training - including providing training, overseeing others who provide training, or for the training department in a GMP regulated environment.
 This includes quality, validation, manufacturing and management personnel, leadership and trainers.
 Those who are actively involved in performing, overseeing, auditing or managing training as a function or as an operational responsibility will find this course extremely beneficial.

-Joanna regularly speaks at industry meetings and conferences on topics including root cause analysis, design and development of competency-based training, regulatory requirements, and interactive training design.
-She has been in leadership positions in the Massachusetts-based BETA organization for the last 10 years, and was invited to join the GMP TEA, Inc. Board of Directors in 2008.
-She is one of the founders of and an instructor in the Biomanufacturing Certificate Program at Worcester Polytechnic Institute, and became an Adjunct Professor at the Boston University School of Medicine’s Biotechnology degree program in 2011.
+Joanna regularly speaks at industry meetings/conferences and has held leadership positions in the Massachusetts-based BETA organization for the last 15 years, and was asked to join the GMP TEA, Inc. Board of Directors in 2008, where she now serves as an Advisor to the Board of Directors.
+Joanna is a co-founder/instructor in Worcester Polytechnic Institute’s Biomanufacturing Certificate Program, and is an Adjunct Professor at the Boston University School of Medicine’s Biotechnology degree program.
+Joanna is also a regular contributor to Pharmaceutical Online and other publications on training and compliance topics.